microsoft/language-server-protocol/_specifications/specification-3-15.md

 export interface CodeActionContext {
 	/**
 	 * An array of diagnostics known on the client side overlapping the range provided to the
 	 * `textDocument/codeAction` request.
-They are provied so that the server knows which
+They are provided so that the server knows which
 	 * errors are currently presented to the user for the given range.
 There is no guarantee
 	 * that these accurately reflect the error state of the resource.
 The primary parameter
 	 * to compute code actions is the provided range.